MiroPalmu/waylander/docs/sphinx/fd_design.rst

 read, write or copy memory behind any file descriptor.
 Conversion function that consume the converted resource count as explicit conversion.

-Data memory file descriptor does not include metadata of the file descriptor, that kernel keeps up to date automatically.
+Objects of class that represents file descriptor does not include metadata of the file descriptor, that kernel keeps up to date automatically.
-Note that this allows opening and closing file descriptors themself.